duncanmmacleod/gwpy-laac-2017/prep.rst

 Installing GWpy
 ===============

-To install GWpy, please see :all:`install`.
+To install GWpy, please see :any:`gwpy-install`.

 If you are working on the LIGO Data Grid sites at CIT, LHO, or LLO, you can use the `GWpySoft <https://wiki.ligo.org/DetChar/GWpySoft>`_ virtualenv, which provides the latest release of GWpy (or newer) and any other dependencies that go beyond what is available as standard on that system.